Kill Rewards

 Core Concept

-Kill payouts are calculated using a logarithmic weight formula where the reward decreases as fewer players remain alive.
-This means early kills (when more players are alive) pay more than late kills.
+Kill rewards are calculated using a logarithmic weight formula where the reward decreases as fewer players remain alive.
+This means early kills (when more players are alive) earn more than late kills.

 Weight Function